SkorpioX22/Developer-CMD-Starter-Suite/README.md

 Here are the steps to use DCSS:

 Download the respective ZIP file.
+From DCSS version 1.2.x, all BATCH files are now sorted in categories.
+You will need to navigate them before running the BATCH file commands.

 Run the BATCH files you want to execute.
 If any file needs administrator rights to run, it will be marked with "_admin".
 Each file is named after the command it executes.